tomcur/hi-nvim-rs/README.md

 </div>

-A tool to create (Neo)vim color schemes by defining colors and their transformations.
-It uses the Oklab color space to make the perceptual effects of transformations predictable.
+Create (Neo)vim color schemes by defining colors and their transformations.
+This uses the Oklab color space to make the perceptual effects of transformations predictable.

 A hosted version ~~is~~ will at some point be available [here](https://hi-nvim-rs.uint.one).